ckaipf/cycle-bases/README.md

 The project goes back to Prof. Dr. Peter Stadler and Dr. Christian Höner zu Siederdissen and was part of the course [*Advanced methods of bioinformatics*](https://www.bioinf.uni-leipzig.de/teaching/currentClasses/class233.html).
 Currently implemented algorithms and functions: horton, edge-short-cycles, gauss, dijkstra and de-pina.
 Graph operations are generalized over all finite fields (prime fields).
-For more detailed information consult the projects wiki.
+For more detailed information consult the project's wiki.

 Authors: Simon Johanning and Camill Kaipf